How to Apply

 - Review this website.

-- When ready, complete as many answers as possible on the Form 1: Application and Form 2: International Site Assessment Considerations.
+- When ready, complete as many answers as possible on Form 1: Application and Form 2: International Site Assessment Considerations.
 Bring them with you to the meeting with Dr. Varjavand.
 She will review the process with you in more detail at that time.

-- Obtain approval from the host institution.
+- Obtain approval, in writing, from the host institution.

 - Upon completion of the last step, your final approval will be released.